Plonky3/Plonky3/README.md

 possible, and you should be thinking about how to compose the PR to minimise the burden on the reviewer.

-Also note that any PR that depends on unstable features will be automatically rejected.
-The Polygon Zero Team may enable a small number of unstable features in the future for our exclusive use;
+Plonky3 uses stable Rust, so any PR that depends on unstable features is likely to be rejected.
+It's possible that we may relax this policy in the future, but we aim to minimize the use of unstable features;
-nevertheless we aim to minimise the number of such features, and the number of uses of them, to the greatest extent possible.
+please discuss with us before enabling any.

 Here are a few specific guidelines for the three main categories of PRs that we expect: